Drought forces California farmers to idle cropland

 “Some farmers may still grow crops on some of their land.
 Some farmers may face bankruptcy because of this,” said Mike Wade, executive director of another industry group, the California Farm Water Coalition.

-Farm districts representing about half of irrigated agriculture in that region have reported that they already expect to fallow 385,000 acres (155,804 hectares) this year because of the water shortage, Wade said.
+Farm districts representing about half of irrigated agriculture in that region have reported that they already expect to fallow 385,000 acres this year because of the water shortage, Wade said.

 The Farm Bureau is similarly projecting between 400,000 and 500,000 acres of irrigated land being fallowed, Wenger said.